-POTENTIAL CLIMATE CHANGE IMPACTS - Changes in rates of deterioration due to changes in precipitation and temperature; - Inundation of roads in coastal areas, resulting in deterioration or destruction; - Interruption of road traffic and disruption of emergency transport routes due to extreme climatic events; and - Disruption of emergency routes - Increased intensity of precipitation may cause intrusion into waste water networks; - Capacity of existing flood defences and drainage systems may be exceeded; - Reduction of drainage capacity due to sea level rise or storm surges; - Changes in mean and peak flow rates or rivers; and reduced precipitation may impact on functioning of storm water systems - Altered heating and cooling cost; Increased risk of damage from fires or extreme hydro-meteorological events; and Higher rates of deterioration and increased maintenance costs.
-Increased coastal erosion and inundation; Increased or permanent inundation of infrastructure and utilities; Impacts on private and public harbours and boat ramps; and Increased erosion or deterioration of coastal defences.
-Impacts in coastal recreational facilities; Loss of public property due to inundation; Impacts on tourism along the coast due to changes in biodiversity, water availability; Increased operating cost and maintenance of public property due to extreme weather events; Reduced water quality and quantity for irrigation; and Potential for beach closures due to extreme weather and/ or pollution levels.
-Changes in geographical range and seasonality of vector-borne diseases; increased increased of rood and water some discuses due to increased temperatures, - Health impacts related to extreme events; Intrusion of contaminants and pollutants into water sources due to excessive rainfall; Increased demands on emergency response and recovery operations; Dublic discretion with the processor of an end of the processor of the procesor of the processor of th Public dissatisfaction with the government's response could lead to conflict; and - Adverse impacts on public safety and tourism, could impact regional economic performance ent - Uncertainty over long-term land-use planning and infrastructure design; - Need and costs for retrofitting; Loss/destruction of private property and community assets; - Increased insurance costs; Increased pressure on disaster risk management and response resources; - Untimely decommissioning of infrastructure; - Adverse impacts on public safety and tourism, could impact regional economic performance; Impacts on existing community structures and livelihoods - Required alteration to development plans, risk assessment procedures and zoning; and Increased pressure on educational resources to facilitate adaptation - Impacts on local economy and food security due to impacts on agriculture; - Increased insurance costs; - Increase in food prices; - Loss to industries directly dependent on agricultural production (e.g. fertiliser manufacturers); - Reduced tax revenues because of reduced expenditures; Reduced tax revenues because of reduced expenditures; Increased maintenance cost for community and private assets;
+- Infrastructure POTENTIAL CLIMATE CHANGE IMPACTS Roads - Changes in rates of deterioration due to changes in precipitation and temperature; Nodus - Inundation of roads in coastal areas, resulting in deterioration or destruction; - Interruption of road traffic and disruption of emergency transport routes due to extreme climatic events; and - Disruption of emergency routes Ctorm water systems 2 is aprilation of cines general reactor Storm water systems - Increased intensity of precipitation may cause intrusion into waste water networks; - Capacity of existing flood defences and drainage systems may be exceeded; - Reduction of drainage capacity due to sea level rise or storm surges; - Changes in mean and peak flow rates or rivers; and reduced precipitation may impact or D 11 P functioning of storm water systems Buildings - Altered heating and cooling cost; - Increased risk of damage from fires or extreme hydro-meteorological events; and - Higher rates of deterioration and increased maintenance costs.
+Coastal infrastructure - Increased coastal erosion and inundation; Increased or permanent inundation of infrastructure and utilities; - Impacts on private and public harbours and boat ramps; and - Increased erosion or deterioration of coastal defences.
+Recreational facilities / - Impacts in coastal recreational facilities; Community Assets - Loss of public property due to inundation; - Impacts on tourism along the coast due to changes in biodiversity, water availability; - Increased operating cost and maintenance of public property due to extreme weather events; - Reduced water quality and quantity for irrigation; and - Potential for beach closures due to extreme weather and/ or pollution levels.
+Disaster risk manageme ent Public safety - Changes in geographical range and seasonality of vector-borne diseases; - Increased incidence of food and water-borne diseases due to increased temperatures; - Health impacts related to extreme events; - Intrusion of contaminants and pollutants into water sources due to excessive rainfall; - Increased demands on emergency response and recovery operations; - Public dissatisfaction with the government's response could lead to conflict; and - Adverse impacts on public safety and tourism, could impact regional economic performance - Planning and developm Development planning - Uncertainty over long-term land-use planning and infrastructure design; - Need and costs for retrofitting; - Loss/destruction of private property and community assets; - Increased insurance costs; - Increased pressure on disaster risk management and response resources; - Untimely decommissioning of infrastructure; Adverse impacts on public safety and tourism, could impact regional economic performance; - Impacts on existing community structures and livelihoods - Required alteration to development plans, risk assessment procedures and zoning; and Economic dovelopment - Increased pressure on educational resources to facilitate adaptation Economic development - Impacts on local economy and food security due to impacts on agriculture; - Increased insurance costs; - Increase in food prices; - Loss to industries directly dependent on agricultural production (e.g. fertiliser manufacturers); - Reduced tax revenues because of reduced expenditures; - Increased maintenance cost for community and private assets; - Economic consequences of impacts on the Tourism Sector;